California judge extends strip-club exemption from lockdown

 Michael Workman, a spokesman for San Diego County, said county attorneys were meeting "to decipher the ruling and determine what’s next.
 Stay tuned.”
 County supervisors last week vowed to appeal any extension of the exemption for strip clubs, which the judge initially granted last month.

-Representatives of the governor's office didn't immediately respond to a request for comment.
 The state attorney general's office referred questions to Newsom and the California Department of Public Health.
+The governor's office said its legal team was “reviewing options to determine next steps.”

+“While we are disappointed in the court’s decision today, we remain steadfast in our commitment to protecting the health and safety of all Californians,” Newsom's office said in statement.

 Jason Saccuzzo, a lawyer for Pacers, referred to the order's precise language when asked about its scope, saying it was “a difficult question to answer.”